pineboat/pineboat.github.io/content/post/css-selectors-selenium-webdriver-find-element-xpath-replaced.md

 }
 ```

-It says, apply these styles to any element with an ID of `logo`.
+That CSS snippet says, apply `color` and `background` styles to any element with an ID of `logo`.
 Normally, ID will be unique in any HTML document carefully crafted.
 But there are chances for multiple developers working on the same page to use the same ID for different elements.
 Most of the time, without knowing it is already being used.
 Don't worry, they'll eventually catch up with that bug, but the point is the browser throws no warning.
-You should tell them when you find such scenarios.
+You should tell the developers when you find such scenarios.

 The javascript developer who wants to take the `logo` for a spin writes code like this: